-Eligible students are those taking the Energy & Power course or Energy Industry Fundamentals course framework at their high school, as well as other students as determined by the school’s teacher or staff.
-Students are placed on teams of no more than 10 by their school representative / teacher.
+Eligible students were those taking the Energy & Power course or Energy Industry Fundamentals course framework at their high school, as well as other students as determined by the school’s teacher or staff.
+Students were placed on teams of no more than 10 by their school representative / teacher.

-Industry partners assign staff member(s) to serve as point of contact and industry mentors.
+Industry partners assigned staff member(s) to serve as point of contact and industry mentors.

-The final competition takes place on April 16, 2019, at the Science Museum of Virginia.
-More information will be provided after the conclusion of the event.
+The final competition took place on April 16, 2019, at the Science Museum of Virginia in Richmond, VA.